DanielePalaia/gpss-rabbit-greenplum-connector/README.md

       ```

 2. **Create the Greenplum table to be ingested**

+      The table can be generic with any number of coloumns and data types.
+The important thing is that the input to ingest         will be coherent with the table definition.
+Let's try this table as example:

       ```
       test=# create table companies(id varchar (200), city varchar (200), foundation timestamp, description text, data json);